waittim/waittim.github.io/_posts/2019-09-09-world-series.md

 ```
 ![](https://i.loli.net/2019/12/22/jA2LkzaNK5tF6OB.png)

-in this graph, when P<sub>B</sub> is increasing, the shortest series length, when the probability that the Braves win the World Series is more than 0.8, is approching 1.
+in this graph, when P<sub>B</sub> is increasing, the shortest series length, when the probability that the Braves win the World Series is more than 0.8, is approaching 1.
 When the P<sub>B</sub> is bigger than 0.8, the shortest series length is 1.

 ### 5. Calculate P( P<sub>B</sub>=0.55|Braves lose 3 games before winning a 4th game) under the assumption that either  P<sub>B</sub>=0.55 or  P<sub>B</sub>=0.45.
 Explain your solution.

-According to Conditional probability formula，we can get:
+According to Conditional probability formula, we can get:

 $$
 P(A|B)=\frac{P(A)P(B)}{P(B)}  \to  P(A)P(B)=P(A|B)P(B)\\